-DEFINITION: A qualifying event is an event that triggers an open enrollment window for an individual or family to purchase health insurance outside of the scheduled open enrollment periods.
-Includes the birth or adoption of a child, marriage or divorce, or the loss of other coverage.
+A qualifying event is an event that triggers a special enrollment period for an individual or family to purchase health insurance outside of the regular annual open enrollment period.
+Our guide to special enrollment periods goes into detail about each of the qualifying events.

 In the individual market (on or off-exchange), qualifying events include: